-As of 31 December 2023, the receivables from clients amounted to approximately CHF 491 million (previous year: CHF 459 million).
-An overview of collateral can be found in the 2023 Annual Report.
+As of 31 December 2024, the receivables from clients amounted to approximately CHF 548 million (previous year: CHF 491 million).
+An overview of collateral is set out in the 2024 Annual Report.

 Bank Frick collateral in the Lombard and mortgage business is deposited with conservative, standard bank collateral values, and monitored on an ongoing basis.
 The main markets for mortgage-backed loans are Switzerland, Liechtenstein and the United Kingdom.
 In the United Kingdom, mortgage-backed loans mainly relate to real estate development financing.